Skip to content

 Pass marks

-The trainee's mark is determined by their performance across the whole assessment; trainees will not have to pass a certain number of stations in order to pass.
+The candidate's mark is determined by their performance across the whole assessment; candidates will not have to pass a certain number of stations in order to pass.

 In addition to the marking of the individual domains, examiners will be asked to judge the candidate's general performance in each case.
 Their response will be carried forward to determine the pass mark for the case through a standard setting process known as Borderline Regression, meaning there is no fixed pass mark for each case.
 The Borderline Regression method is an established and appropriate model of standard setting for medical OCSE-type examinations.